“I don’t feel worthy unless I achieve something.”

 “To be added”

 Children who grow up in volatile or emotionally unsafe environments do not necessarily respond by disliking their caregivers.
-Instead, they respond by disliking themselves.
+Instead, they can respond by disliking themselves.